Diving instructor: Insurance

+Insurance premiums can be high for some specialties and in some countries.
+Rebreather instructors have been mentioned as paying unusually high insurance rates.

 Employment

 Professional diving schools generally employ instructors specifically as members of the teaching staff.
 Recreational instructors may be employed as teaching staff, general staff at a dive shop, with teaching duties, or part-time teaching staff.
 They may also be self-employed, or train club members on a volunteer basis, for which they may be fully or partly remunerated.

 Job satisfaction in the recreational diver training industry

 In 1995, a study conducted on Queensland, Australia diving instructors showed that positive job satisfaction correlated with intention to remain in the dive industry and still active in their present job for the next 12 months.
 The same study also showed that wages were still a primary concern since it was first noted by Kessler in 1976.